-Students who are administratively withdrawn from Helms College for failing to remain continuously registered, for failing to comply with Helms College policy or procedures, or for failing to meet the Satisfactory Academic Progress (SAP) requirements may petition for reinstatement.
+Students who are administratively withdrawn from Helms College for nonattendance, failing to comply with Helms College policy or procedures, or for failing to meet the Satisfactory Academic Progress (SAP) requirements may petition for reinstatement.
 Readmission will be contingent upon several factors, including meeting all financial obligations, the resolution of past issues and an interview to discuss strategies for enhancing opportunities for success.